MahApps/MahApps.Metro.IconPacks/README.md

 The IconPacks are a side project of [MahApps.Metro](https://github.com/MahApps/MahApps.Metro) and contains controls to use the [Material](https://materialdesignicons.com/) (v1.6.50) and [Modern](http://modernuiicons.com/) icons, the [Fontawesome](http://fontawesome.io/icons/) icons (v4.6) and the [Entypo+](http://www.entypo.com/) icons in a simple way.
 It's not necessary to install MahApps.Metro, but it would be nice ;-D

+## Want to say thanks?

++ This framework is free, can be used in commercial applications too, so please hit the :star: Star :star: button, cause this is the only payment (Cash donations are also being accepted ;-P ).

 ## Usage

 If you want all icons together then just install the `MahApps.Metro.IconPacks` NuGet package.
 You can also only install one of the icon packs if you don't need them all.